 Students must meet minimum entrance standards and be accepted for enrollment after application to the department.
 The major courses for the Medical Assistant program are offered over a four-quarter sequence, beginning in fall quarter of each year.
 The fourth quarter of the program will be offered in the summer in which students will be active in externships throughout the healthcare community.
 Students may complete General Education requirements for the two-year Associate in Applied Science degree either before or after completion of the Medical Assistant Certificate major courses.

-Prerequisites that are considered for acceptance into the Medical Assistant program include: PSYCH& 100, ENGL& 101, CMST& 101 or CMST& 220, and HSCI 147.
-Students are expected to type a minimum of 25 words per minute.
+Prerequisites that are considered for acceptance into the Medical Assistant program include: PSYC& 100, ENGL& 101, CMST& 101 or CMST& 220, and HSCI 147.
+All prerequisite and Medical Assistant courses must be passed at a 2.0 GPA or higher.
+Students are expected to possess the ability to use basic computer systems and produce documents.

-A Medical Assistance program application is required for consideration.
-Medical Assistant program application should include a copy of the following healthcare documentation:
+A Medical Assistant program application is required for consideration.
+Medical Assistant program application should include a copy of the following healthcare documents:

-- Certificate of Completion for seven hours of HIV/AIDS Bloodborne Pathogen Training - A current American Heart Association CPR card for Healthcare Provider - A current First Aid card - Accepted applicants will be mailed a letter confirming registration and are required to provide the following additional documentation: - Program specific immunization records (details provided with admission into the program). - Satisfactory criminal history background check using a college approved vendor.
+- Certificate of Completion for seven hours of HIV/AIDS Bloodborne Pathogen Training - A current American Heart Association Basic Life Support (BLS) card

+Accepted applicants will be mailed a letter confirming registration and are required to provide the following additional documentation:

+- Program specific immunization records (details provided with admission into the program). - Satisfactory criminal history background check using a college approved vendor.
 Criminal history background information is required of all Medical Assistant students.
 Information obtained will be considered in determining student eligibility to complete clinical coursework.
 Inability to participate in clinical experiences due to the information obtained from the background check may result in the student's inability to satisfactorily complete program degree requirements.
 Any infraction while enrolled in the Medical Assistant program should be self-reported to the coordinator/director.
-Questions regarding this policy should be directed to the Dean for Health Sciences at 509.544.8310.
+Questions regarding this policy should be directed to the Dean for Health Sciences.